divvun/libdivvun/README.md

 ## Alternative suggestions for complex errors altering different parts of the error

-However, sometimes you have several possible suggestions on the same word, which might partially overlap.
-For example, you might also have
+Sometimes you have several possible suggestions on the same word, which might partially overlap.
+For example, the simple deletion example from above might also have an alternative interpretation where instead of deleting the word "dego" to the left, we should change the case of the word "lávvomuorran" from essive to nominative case:

-    ADD (&other-error) KeepThisWord;
+    ADD (&syn-dego-nom) TARGET Ess IF (-1 ("dego"));
-    COPY (Nom &other-error) EXCEPT (Acc) TARGET (&other-error) ;
+    COPY (Sg Nom &SUGGEST) EXCEPT (Ess) TARGET (&syn-dego-nom) ;

-where you want to keep the suggestions for `&one-word-too-many` separate from the suggestions for `&other-error`.
+Here we want to keep the suggestions for `&syn-dego-nom` separate from the suggestions for `&syn-not-dego` – in particular, we don't want to include a suggestion where we *both* delete and change cases at the same time.
+But if we use the above rules, CG gives us this output:

-Each suggestion for an error with several parts requires that all parts receive the same error tag and the less central parts receive the COERROR tag.
-In the following case there are two possible corrections.
+    "<dego>"
+            "dego" CS @CNP ID:11
+    :
+    "<lávvomuorran>"
+             "lávvomuorra" N Ess @COMP-CS< &syn-not-dego ID:12 R:DELETE1:11 "lávvomuorra" N Sg Nom @COMP-CS< &syn-dego-nom ID:12 R:DELETE1:11 &SUGGEST

+Notice how the DELETE relation is on both readings, and also how how the relation target id (`11`) refers to a cohort, not a reading of a cohort.
+There is no way from this output to know that "dego" should not also be deleted from the `&SUGGEST` reading.

+So when there are such multiple alternative interpretations for errors spanning multiple words, the less central parts ("dego" above) need a "co-error tag" (using `co&` as a prefix instead of `&`) to say which error tag goes with which non-central reading.

+    ADD (co&syn-not-dego) ("dego") IF (1 (&syn-not-dego));

+Without the `co`, this would be treated as a separate error, while without `&syn-not-dego`, we would suggest deleting this word in the suggestions for `&syn-dego-nom` too.

+By using `co&error-tags`, we can have multiple alternative interpretations of an error, while avoiding generating bad combinations.
+In the following case:

     Soaitá boađán.

+there are two possible corrections:

     Soaittán boahtit.
     Kánske boađán.

 The alternative corrections have different central parts of the error.
 In the first case both parts are changed.
 The first part ("soaitá" 3.Sg.) is changed to "soaittán" (1.Sg.) based on the person and number of the second word ("boađán" 1.Sg.).
 Subsequently "boađán" (1.Sg.) is changed to "boahtit" (infinitive).
 Alternatively, only the first part is changed and the second part remains unchanged.
 In this case we can change the "soaitá" (3.Sg.) to the adverb "kánske".

-This requires that the error receives two error tags for the parts that are two be changed, i.e. `&msyn-kánske` to "soaitá" and `&msyn-fin_fin-fin_inf to both "soaitá" and "boađán"`.
+As usual, this requires `&SUGGEST` readings for the parts that are two be changed, and one unique error tag for each interpretation, ie.
+`&msyn-kánske` for the "Kánske boađán" correction and `&msyn-fin_fin-fin_inf` for the "Soaittán boahtit" correction.

+We also need relations `LEFT/RIGHT` from the central cohort carrying the error tag to ensure both words are underlined.
+Again, if we say that the correction "boahtit" has a relation to the correction "Soaittán", CG only knows that there's a relation between the words, not between the individual readings.
+In order to match readings-to-readings, we use the (co-)error tags to match up.
+If we chose the first word (input form "Soaitá") to be the central cohort, and had the error tag `&msyn-kánske` on the suggestion for "Kánske", then we would add a relation `RIGHT` to the second word (input form "boađán") and add the co-error tag `co&msyn-kánske` to the correct reading of that word (in this case the reading that does *not* suggest a change).

+By adding `co&msyn-kánske` etc., we avoid generating silly suggestion combinations like *"Kánske boahtit" or *"Soaittán boađán".

+Another example:

     Dåaktere veanhta dïhte aktem aajla-hirremem åtneme, dan åvteste tjarke svæjmadi jïh {ij mujhti} satne lij vaedtsieminie skuvleste gåatan.

-In this sentence for sma there are two alternative suggestions:
+In this sentence in South Sámi there are two alternative suggestions:

 -   one regarding the second cohort only &#x2013; `mujhti > mujhtieh`
 -   the other one regarding both cohorts &#x2013; `ij mujhti > idtji mujhtieh`

-Unfortunately, relations in CG are cohort-to-cohort, not reading-to-reading.
-The workaround is to put the error tag also on the relation target (the word to be deleted), along with the `COERROR` tag to say that this is not the central word of the error:

-    ADD (COERROR &one-word-too-many) DeleteThisWord IF (1 KeepThisWord);

-Without `COERROR`, this would be treated as a separate error, while without `&one-word-too-many`, we would suggest deleting this word in the suggestions for `&other-error` too.

-Similarly, the `&SUGGEST` reading for the `&other-error` retains the `&other-error` tag, which avoids generating that suggestion for the `&one-word-too-many` error.

-A real example of this in the North Sámi checker is the error `dego lávvomuorran`, which has the suggestions `lávvomuorran` or `dego lávvomuorra` – one error type alters just the form, and one removes just the preceding word.
+Here too, we need to ensure that there are `co&errortags` to match relations to readings.

 <a id="orgb76a5c9"></a>